Thinking about buying a yacht in charter?

 First things first.
-When you are thinking of buying a yacht in charter – or any yacht for that matter – ask yourself, if sailing and owning a boat will improve the quality of your life.
+When you are thinking of buying a yacht in charter – or any yacht for that matter – ask yourself, if sailing and owning a yacht will improve the quality of your life.
 Will it fit your lifestyle?

 However, owning a charter yacht gives you a unique opportunity to see amazing places in the world and enjoy sailing with your family and friends.
-The maintenance will be done for you and the charter income will also help you pay the boat.
+The maintenance will be done for you and the charter income will also help you pay the yacht.

-Basically, if you enjoy exploring the world and sailing in beautiful locations, and having the chance to say you own a yacht somewhere in Caribbean or in the Pacific gives you that extra kick – buy a yacht in charter.
+Basically, if you enjoy exploring the world and sailing in beautiful locations, and having the chance to say you own a yacht somewhere in the Caribbean or in the Pacific gives you that extra kick – Then buy a yacht in charter.

-The financial side of things
+The financial side of owning a yacht in charter

 In case you didn’t know, buying a yacht is a major financial investment.
 Hence, be prepared for the costs.
 The down payment is usually 20 percent of the purchase price, and there are other initial costs as well as various running costs along the way.
 Then again, after 5-6 years at the end of the program, you’ll own the yacht, partly paid for by charter income.

-The main reason to buy a boat in charter is to cover the expenses of your sailing vacations.
-Instead of paying a significant amount of money for chartering someone else’s yacht, you now get to sail for free in owner’s time.”
+“The main reason to buy a yacht in charter is to cover the expenses of your sailing vacations.
+Instead of paying a significant amount of money for chartering someone else’s yacht, you now get to sail for free in the owner’s time.”

 When choosing between the different charter programs, key aspects to consider are your risk tolerance and your possible need for tax benefits.
 This determines if a guaranteed monthly income with less risk, involvement and liability suits you better than a variable income program with higher revenue and more personal involvement.

-In conclusion, owning a charter yacht is essentially financing the cost of your boating vacations, and often paying the mortgage of the boat.
+In conclusion, owning a charter yacht is essentially financing the cost of your boating vacations, and often paying the mortgage of the yacht.
 It’s not necessarily about making money, but with most programs, you’ll be able to sail in your chosen location or multiple ones without losing money.

 As if this wasn’t hard enough already, there is a myriad of charter management companies out there in different sizes.